-- The town that made who I am today.
+- The town that made me who I am today.

 As I have been walking and driving around Southbridge, I see good things and see not so good things.
-I see neighborhoods that were once well kept with manicured front lawns, fresh coats of paint, porches where people would sit an talk to their neighbors, that are now rundown and unkempt.
+I see neighborhoods that were once well kept with manicured front lawns, fresh coats of paint, porches where people would sit and talk to their neighbors, that are now rundown and unkempt.
 But I have also seen signs in other neighborhoods of improvements being made.
-Three deckers being remodeled, front yards being landscaped, pride being taken in the homes and neighborhoods again.
+Three-deckers being remodeled, front yards being landscaped, pride being taken in the homes and neighborhoods again.

 Will I become involved in the local political scene?
 That is hard to say at this time.
 I will admit I have been perusing the local cable access channels attempting to get up to speed on what is going on.
 But until such time as I make a decision on how I will proceed, I will be spending my time getting to re-discover my new/old home town, and writing about it here.